Currents of War 2025

 And have it update in real-time for easier character creation.

-Among other fun things like adding an animated cursor, outlines around items on hover, ui borders that auto size to the text and stay pixel perfect, among other things
+Among other fun things like adding an animated cursor, outlines around items on hover, ui borders that auto size to the text and stay pixel perfect, etc. Give the game a try, it's a little game with some neat mechanics!

 Try to make as much money as you can off these heroes coming to your shop!